© Crown copyright 2018

 Governing bodies, boards of trustees, registered providers, proprietors and management committees should ensure that staff have the skills, knowledge and understanding necessary to keep looked-after children safe.

-Leaders should create a culture of safe recruitment that includes the adoption of recruitment procedures that help deter, reject or identify people who might abuse children and learners.
+Early years providers, school leaders and further education and skills providers should create a culture of safe recruitment.
+This includes the adoption of recruitment procedures that help deter, reject or identify people who might abuse children and learners.

 Governing bodies, boards of trustees, registered providers and proprietors must act reasonably in making decisions about the suitability of prospective employees.

-It is the registered provider’s, board of trustees’, proprietor’s or governing body’s responsibility to ensure that safe recruitment checks are carried out in line with statutory requirements, using the DfE guidance.
+It is the registered provider’s, board of trustees’, proprietor’s or governing body’s responsibility to ensure that safe recruitment checks are carried out in line with statutory requirements (see ‘Keeping children safe in education’ guidance from the DfE).

 There is no requirement to carry out retrospective checks on current staff – the necessary checks are those that were in force at the time the appointment was made.